Background pattern

 Use in children and adolescents

-Do not use Nebivolol Stada in children and adolescents under 18 years.
+Do not use Nebivolol Stada in children and adolescents under 18 years of age.

 If you take more Nebivolol Stada than you should

-The most frequent symptoms and signs of a Nebivolol Stada overdose are very slow heart rate (bradycardia), low blood pressure with a possibility of fainting (hypotension), breathing difficulties like asthma (bronchospasm), and acute heart failure.
+The most frequent symptoms and signs of a Nebivolol Stada overdose are very slow heart rate (bradycardia), low blood pressure with possible fainting (hypotension), breathing difficulties like asthma (bronchospasm), and acute heart failure.

-If you forgot to take a dose of Nebivolol STADA, but remember shortly after when you should have taken it, take the daily dose as usual.
-However, if a lot of time has passed (several hours), so that you are near the next dose, skip the missed dose and take the nextdose scheduled, at the usual time.
-Do not take a double dose to compensate for the missed doses.
-Try to avoid repeated forgetting of medication intake.
+If you forget to take a dose of Nebivolol STADA, but remember shortly after when you should have taken it, take the daily dose as usual.
+However, if a lot of time has passed (several hours), so that it is close to the next dose, skip the missed dose and take the next scheduled doseat the usual time.
+Do not take a double dose to make up for missed doses.
+Try to avoid repeated forgetfulness in taking medication.

 If you stop treatment with Nebivolol Stada

-Always consult your doctor before stopping treatment with Nebivolol Stada, whether you take it for high blood pressure or chronic heart failure.
+Always consult your doctor before stopping treatment with Nebivolol Stada, whether you are taking it for high blood pressure or chronic heart failure.

-Do not stop treatment abruptly with Nebivolol Stada, as this could temporarily worsen your heart failure.
-If necessary, to stop treatment with Nebivolol Stada for chronic heart failure, the daily dose should be gradually reduced, reducing the dose by half at weekly intervals.
+Do not stop treatment with Nebivolol Stada abruptly, as this could temporarily worsen your heart failure.
+If it is necessary to stop treatment with Nebivolol Stada for chronic heart failure, the daily dose should be gradually reduced, reducing the dose by half at weekly intervals.

-Like all medicines, Nebivolol Stada may cause side effects, although not everyone will experience them.
+Like all medications, Nebivolol Stada can cause side effects, although not everyone will experience them.

-When used for the treatment of high blood pressure with Nebivolol Stada, the possible side effects are:
+When using Nebivolol Stada to treat high blood pressure, the possible side effects are:

 • headache